hamzaPixl/hmounir/content/posts/validation/index.md

 const ajv = new Ajv();
 ```

-For the validation we need to create what we call a `schema` where you define the validation on your payload.
+For the validation, we need to create what we call a `schema` where you define the validation on your payload.

 We are going to create a simple schema for a foo bar object type.
 Just to understand the mechanism.